Battle of Coral–Balmoral: First attack on FSB Coral, 12/13 May 1968

 After an hour of intense fighting, by 04:30 the main attack began to falter and the PAVN subsequently withdrew into a rubber plantation to the north-east, carrying many of their dead and wounded.
 However, in an attempt prevent the Australians from following them a company-sized force remained, and the Australian gunners attempted to engage them with their remaining flechette rounds and high explosive.
 Taking advantage of the extinguishing of a fire that the Australians had been using to direct the helicopter gunships, the PAVN again attacked at 05:00 in an effort to further cover their withdrawal.
 Greatly reduced in strength, the attack was quickly broken up in a crossfire of high explosive and flechettes.
 A series of sporadic contacts then took place between the Australians and withdrawing PAVN, while at 05:30 a helicopter light-fire team became effective and forced the PAVN rearguard to abandon its positions.
 Also during this time, rockets and mortars had landed on B Company, 1 RAR 1500 m to the south-east, killing one Australian and wounding another.
 At 05:45, 161st Battery RNZA began firing on likely withdrawal routes as the pre-dawn light began to appear.
 The Australians then began a sweep of their position, with the 102nd Field Battery clearing the gun position while Bennett accompanied the 1 RAR Anti-Tank Platoon and a regimental medical officer's party to clear the rest of the perimeter.
-A number of PAVN soldiers were subsequently located, with the last killed in the gun position at 06:10.
+PAVN soldiers were subsequently located, with the last killed in the gun position at 06:10.
 The two patrols then met in the mortar position while a patrol from 3 RAR carried out a similar sweep from north to south, and FSB Coral was finally cleared by 06:25.
 By 06:30 the evacuation of the Australian dead and wounded began by helicopter.
 The PAVN finally completed their withdrawal by 08:00.